gracetian6/quant/data-sci/applied-inference.md

 - MOM: solves for parameters for moments.
 More naive, not used over MLE since MLE more often unbiased

 ### Confidence Interval
-- 95% CI: Interval that contains true mean 95% of the time (assuming randomn sampling)
+- 95% CI: Interval that contains true mean 95% of the time (assuming random sampling)

+### P-value, Type 1 & 2
+- p-val: given null hypohtesis is true, its the fraction of events with parameters values more extreme than observed parameter
+- type 1: reject null when it's true
+- type 2: accept (fail to reject) null when it's false

 ### Sources:
 - A/B test https://vwo.com/ab-testing/